andlo/ovos-skill-openvscode/README.md

 Skill will then install openVScode-server.
 During installation it will download precompiled package and extract it.
 Machine platforms currently supportet is picroft.

-After installation, there should be a log info saying "Installed openVScode-server OK." and Mycroft should tell you by voice that he has installed the skill.
+After installation, there should be a log info saying "OpenVSCode-server installed OK" and Mycroft should tell you by voice that he has installed the skill.
 You can then open a web-browser and go to http://device:3000 where device is the hostname of the device.
 If your Mycroft device is picroft the hostname proberly is picroft.